-To ensure that the Review is properly conducted for all applicable tenure-probationary faculty members, the dean of each school shall be responsible for submitting copies of the chair's or the dean's and the committees' reports on all tenure-probationary faculty members who have been reviewed to the Office of Academic Affairs by May 31 each year.
+To ensure that the REVIEW is properly conducted for all applicable tenure-probationary faculty members, the dean of each school shall be responsible for submitting copies of the chair's (if applicable), the dean's and the committees' reports on all tenure-probationary faculty members who have been reviewed to the Chief Academic Officer through Faculty Appointments and Advancement (FAA) by May 1 each year.
+One searchable PDF file for each tenure-probationary faculty member should be posted to the school's three year review folder with FAA on Box.com.
+(Paragraph revised 6-2-16 with new procedure. ~ IFC)

-Limitation on the Use of the REVIEW
+Limitation on the Use of the Review

-The thrust of the Review shall be to help the tenure-probationary faculty member to succeed.
-The Review and its findings shall NOT be used by the department chair or the school dean, or the Office of Academic Affairs, as the basis for a tenure decision, a pre-tenure decision, a reappointment or non-reappointment decision, or any personnel action of like kind.
-The tenure-probationary faculty member is not limited in the use of the Review.
+The thrust of the REVIEW shall be to help the tenure-probationary faculty member to succeed.
+The REVIEW and its findings shall NOT be used by the department chair or the school dean, or the Chief Academic Officer, as the basis for a tenure decision, a pre-tenure decision, a reappointment or non-reappointment decision, or any personnel action of like kind.
+The tenure-probationary faculty member is not limited in the use of the REVIEW.